Human Movement Specialists

 For those interested in pursuing a post-secondary kinesiology education in BC, please check out the universities and colleges which provide 4-year undergraduate degrees in BC.

-Graduation from other 4-year bachelor's degree programs in kinesiology does not exclude you from membership, however a full course review is required to ensure the core and elective course requirements are met.
+Graduation from other 4-year bachelor's degree programs in kinesiology does not exclude you from membership, however a full course by course review is required to ensure the core and elective course requirements are met.
 Full details can be found on the applying for membership page.

 - Kinesiology and Public Health: How did we get here (YouTube Video)